nickfargo/state/README.md

 ### Step 1 — Building a state expression

-The `expression` argument, usually in the form of an object literal, describes states, methods, and other features that will comprise the state implementation of `owner`:
+The `state` function’s `expression` argument, usually an object literal, describes the constituent states, methods, and other features that will form the state implementation of `owner`:

 ```javascript
 var owner = {